Skip to content

 For example, you don't get paid immediately when you sell goods or services on credit.
 Instead, the amount owed by the customer is recorded as accounts receivable.
 This entry shows you have a cash claim that you'll collect later.
 Understanding this concept helps clarify why accounts receivable, as an asset, is naturally a debit.

-Accounts Receivable: Debit or Credit?
+Is Accounts Receivable a Debit or a Credit?

 Accounts receivable is typically recorded as a debit.
 Accounts receivable is an asset account, and assets increase with debits.
 When you sell goods or services on credit, you expect to receive payment in the future.
 This expected payment is considered an asset, as it will eventually convert to cash, strengthening your financial position.